KazaiMazai/Puredux/README.md

 ```

-Execute side effects in the interceptor, passed to store factory:
+Execute side effects in the interceptor:

 ```swift